 The labor code allows the government to set a minimum monthly wage, enforced by the Ministry of Labor.
 In 2013 the government exercised this provision for the first time, setting the minimum wage for domestic workers at 440,000 GNF (\$48) per month.
 No minimum wage for other sectors was established.
-There was no known official poverty income level established by the government, but the World Bank set the poverty rate at \$1.90 per person per day.
+There was no known official poverty income level established by the government, but the World Bank set the poverty rate at \$1.90 per person per day, greater than the minimum wage.